 In \cite{dahmani_deciding_2019} the mixed Whitehead problem is used for comparing attaching maps of edge groups in vertex groups in certain graphs of groups.
 Typically, if one is given a graph, a group for each vertex and for each edge, and two families of attaching maps from edge groups to vertex groups, one has two graphs of groups; the mixed Whitehead problem helps to decide whether these two graphs of groups are isomorphic as such.
 More specifically, suppose for example that we have a graph. with two vertices $v,w$ and two edges $e_1, e_2$ from $w$ to $v$.
 Assume that the group of $w$ is a given group $H$, and the edge groups are $H_1, H_2$ with given attaching maps to $H$.
 Let $G$ be the group of $v$.
 We need attaching maps $H_i\to G$.
 Consider two pairs of monomorphisms $\alpha_1,\alpha_2:H_1 \to G$ and $\beta_1,\beta_2: H_2 \to G$.
 The choices $(\alpha_1, \beta_1)$ and $(\alpha_2, \beta_2)$ define two graphs of groups.
 In order to decide whether they are (globally) isomorphic, we want to decide whether there exists an automorphism $\sigma \in \aut G$ such that $\alpha_i$ is conjugate in $G$ to $\sigma\circ\beta_i$, for $i=1,2$.
 This is the mixed Whitehead problem over $\aut{G}$ for the tuples that are images of a choice of generating tuples in $H_1$ and $H_2$.

-In the refinement \cite{dahmani_touikan_reducing_2021} that is designed to study the conjugacy problem in $\out{F_n}$, the vertex and edge groups have a fiber and an orientation.
+In the refinement \cite{dahmani_touikan_reducing_2021} that is designed to study the conjugacy problem in $\out{F_n}$, the vertex and edge groups have a fibre and an orientation.
 Typically, the group $G$ that appears there is isomorphic to $\torus \alpha$ for $\alpha$ a polynomially growing automorphism of a free group.
-In this particular context we need to solve the mixed Whitehead problem over the subgroup of $\out{G}$ that preserves the fiber and the orientation.
+In this particular context, we need to solve the mixed Whitehead problem over the subgroup of $\out{G}$ that preserves the fibre and the orientation.

-The goal of this section it to prove the following:
+The goal of this section is to prove the following: